 The journalist in me has been flabbergasted by the inventiveness and range of people’s practices.
 I’ve begun collecting practice stories firsthand from people I meet.
 For example:

 Mary, a writer.
-Mary has a practice of holding eye contact with animals, even – in her words – “a guinea pig I recently taxidermied (it died of natural causes).”
-She explains why: “The act of looking deeply into a face tells my nervous system that I’m not alone.
+Mary has a practice of holding eye contact with animals, even – in her words – “a guinea pig I recently taxidermied, who died of natural causes.”
+She explains: “The act of looking deeply into a face tells my nervous system that I’m not alone.
 In the purest, non-narrative way, it reminds me of the shared experience of being alive.”